 Contact a Family have a leaflet summarising how the Special Educational Needs and Disability reforms require us all to support young people as they prepare for and enter adulthood.

 Pinpoint run a Preparing for Adulthood Support Group and also run sessions for parents and carers about various things to do with supporting young people as they become adults.
 More details and the dates of future sessions can be found on pinpoint's website.

-Carers Trust Cambridgeshire provides information, advice and support for carers in Cambridgeshire, including Family Carers Prescriptions and the What If?, planning for an emergency service .
+Caring Together (previously known as Carers Trust) provides information, advice and support for carers in Cambridgeshire, including Family Carers Prescriptions and the What If?, planning for an emergency service .

 Advocacy for young adults

 Voiceability run an independent advocacy service for adults who receive care or support, or who may need to.
 More information is available on Voiceability's website or talk to your social worker or care manager about this.

 Information on services for adults can be found on our adults' disability support webpages.

 Information about safeguarding adults